geosolutions-it/geoserver/geoserver/doc/en/user/source/styling/ysld/reference/structure.rst

    * - Text
      - Quotes
      - ``Title``
      - Spaces, colons, and other special characters are allowed.
-If value is amiguous, use single quotes.
+If value is ambiguous, use single quotes.
    * - Color
      - * '# + six digits' (hex)
        * rgb(r,g,b) (decimal)